ActiveCampaign/postmark-gem/README.md

 ## Error handling

-For the gem version `1.11.0` and above, use the following template to handle the errors you care:
+For the gem version `1.11.0` and above, use the following template to handle the errors you care about:

 ``` ruby
 def handle_postmark_errors